cgcouto/MDsim/README.md

 As discussed in the overview, building neighbor lists is a crucial part of these molecular dynamics simulations.
 In MATLAB we loop through each of the particles and use logical indexing to get all the particles neighbor threshold.
 We do not have logical indexing in C++, so building neighbor lists efficiently demands a different approach.

 As a result, we've implemented cell lists.
-The Wikipedia page does a good job explaining how it works, but the gist is that we partition the 2D sim space into cells.
-Before we run the sim, we need to Having this stored in an array allows us to access this information quickly and not waste time calculating it again.
+[The Wikipedia page](https://en.wikipedia.org/wiki/Cell_lists) does a good job explaining how it works, but the gist is that we partition the 2D sim space into rectangular cells.
+Before we run the sim, we give each cell a corresponding integer id and store a mapping between each cell and eight cells surrounding it.
+Having this stored in an array allows us to access this information quickly and not waste time calculating it again.
+To find neighboring particles, we first store which cell each particle resides in, which is a pretty speedy process thanks to how we've id'd our cells.
+To get a particle's neighbors during collision resolution, we find what cell it's in, use the cell mapping to obtain the eight bordering cells, then retrieve all the particles in those eight bordering cells, plus the other particles in the current cell.
+This process runs in linear time (in relation to the number of particles in the simulation)!

 ### Data Structures

 MATLAB makes it really simple to generate and work with 2D arrays.
-In C++ it is much Once they are created, working with 2D arrays in C++ is similar to MATLAB.
+In C++ it is a bit more challenging because we need to use pointer logic to store it on the heap: we'll have a pointer that points to an array of pointers, with each pointer in that array directing to a row in our 2d table.
+Once they are created, working with 2D arrays in C++ is similar to MATLAB.
 Just remember that your indices start at 0, not 1!
-The neighbor information is stored in a vector of vectors.
-Ideally we would use an array of vectors - .
-We only use a bit more memory with this vector of vectors approach, the performance is the same.

-### Generating Random Numbers
+### Generating Pseudo-Random Numbers

 For these simulations, the Brownian motion is dictated by random numbers drawn on a normal distribution.
 In MATLAB, we can do this with the function normrnd.
 In C++, however, getting random numbers takes a bit more work.
+We seed our random-number generator (in our case a Mersenne twister) using another pseudo-random number drawn using the random_device library.
+To place our results on a normal distribution, we use the normal_distribution library.
+While more involved, this process goes to show you how complex pseudo-random number generation is under the hood!

 ### Running Multiple Trials